Trainee Positions At Royal Hobart Hospital

 Dr Dean Jones (Head of Department) - epilepsy

-Dr Michael Dreyer - neuromuscular, neuroimmunology, neurophysiology, MS
+Dr Michael Dreyer - neuromuscular, neurophysiology

-Professor Bruce Taylor - MS
+Professor Bruce Taylor - neuroimmunology

 Dr Helen Castley - stroke, MS